xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
+    -enh (djulien) Default Brightness to 100% if setting not present in XML file (only affects externally generated XML files)
-    -bug (djulien) Fixed Wave effect when rendered in a .xseq (FillColor was not selected, which resulted in no output) -enh (djulien) Add collapse/expand button (located next to "Create Random Effects") to allow more grid space on laptops
+    -enh (djulien) show elapsed time on file loads -bug (djulien) Fixed Wave effect when rendered in a .xseq (FillColor was not selected, which resulted in no output) -enh (djulien) Add collapse/expand button (located next to "Create Random Effects") to allow more grid space on laptops